rust-lang/book/nostarch/chapter08.md

 ```

 At this point, `s` will be `tic-tac-toe`.
 With all of the `+` and `"`
 characters, it’s difficult to see what’s going on.
-For more complicated string
+For combining strings in
-combining, we can instead use the `format!` macro:
+more complicated ways, we can instead use the `format!` macro:

 ```
 let s1 = String::from("tic");